-Meadow Valley Corporation (MVCO): Arbitrage Opportunity
+Meadow Valley Corp.
+(MVCO): Arbitrage Opportunity

 Meadow Valley’s construction services segment builds bridges, overpasses, channels, roadways and airport runways; the construction materials segment manufactures ready-mix concrete, sand and gravel products.
 In a 10-Q filed November 14, Meadow Valley comments on the status of its operations: